oxyplot/oxyplot/XamarinComponents/OxyPlot/GettingStarted.md

-To show a plot, you must define a `PlotModel` that defines the contents of the plot.
+To show a plot, you must define a `PlotModel` that includes all the data that is displayed.
 The following example shows how to add linear axes and a simple line series.
 See the online 'Example browser' on [oxyplot.org](http://oxyplot.org/) for more example models.
 Note that this code can be in a portable class library (PCL).